 3. Inquire about Tuition Assistance from Your Employer

-As an employee perk, several companies provide tuition aid, frequently in the form of a reimbursement.
+As an employee perk, several companies provide College Tuition aid, frequently in the form of a reimbursement.
 In fact, the IRS permits employers to offer totally tax-free tuition assistance of up to $5,250 annually.